AgazW/MAMGED/README.md

 ___________________________________________________________________________________________________________________________
 ___________________________________________________________________________________________________________________________

-.small[If you are having any issue with the online/offline version of the tool, please feel free to contact agazhussain@mangaloreuniversity.ac.in]
+#####If you are having any issue with the online/offline version of the tool, please feel free to contact agazhussain@mangaloreuniversity.ac.in